kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/sorting.md

 lst[i] = lst[i + 1]
 ```

-In the next lesson, we will learn a sorting algorithm, count the number of comparisons and moves it performs, and use those metrics to determine what the running time of the algorithm is.
+In the next lesson, we will learn the *selection sort* algorithm, count the number of comparisons and moves it performs, and use those metrics to determine what the running time of the algorithm is.